emo-bon/hackathon2022/handson_instructions.md

 # Instructions for the hands-on session of the EMO BON hackathon 2022

+## Data Provenance

+Throughtout this exercise, note down what provenance information (metadata) you would record so that it could be published with the results.
+At the end of the session we will have a discussion of what should be included in the provenance metadata.

 ## Log in into the CCMAR HPC cluster

 To log in to your account, please open a terminal and run